MapRock/TimeMolecules/docs/procure_time_molecules_vm.md

 ### Step 3: Activate the Virtual Environment & Get Started

-When you first log in, Visual Studio Code should already be open in the correct folder:
+When you first log in, Visual Studio Code should already be open in the TimeMolecules:
-`C:\MapRock\TimeMolecules\tutorials\ai_agent_skills`
+`C:\MapRock\TimeMolecules\`

 The Python virtual environment (`.venv`) lives in this folder (or its `scripts` subfolder as noted below).